How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 2-3 times per week maximum.
 More than that causes spending fatigue and increases unsubscribe rates.
 Quality and timing matter more than frequency.

-The most common causes are: sending too frequently, pricing too high for the content quality, not segmenting your audience, and not providing enough free content between paid offers.
-Check your free-to-paid ratio and segment your list.
+The most common causes are: sending too frequently, pricing too high for the content quality, not segmenting your audience, and sending PPVs without enough context or buildup.
+Review your segmentation and make sure your captions are compelling.

 Is it better to price low for volume or high for margin?